chenxiao18481132/Project-2/README.md

 HAR.ipynb is the code for Human activity recognition data. ppg.ipynb is the code for PPG data.
 Those txt files are the data used in HAR.ipynb.
-The data used in ppg.ipynb are large and need to be kept secret。
+The data used in ppg.ipynb are large and need to be kept secret.